WPTravelteam/wp-travel/readme.txt

 **How to add extra services to your Trips?**
 [youtube https://www.youtube.com/watch?v=1G67H0Z64sQ]

-**How to add the payment gateway options in the checkout page using WP Travel plugin?**
+**How to add the payment gateway options on the checkout page using WP Travel plugin?**
 [youtube https://www.youtube.com/watch?v=6qZEEHqaq50&t=317s]

 **How To Display Related Trips In Trip Pages With WP Travel?**